ihar-kahadouski/dev-guide/reporting.md

   "number": 1
 }
 ```
 Value of `id` field should save somewhere.
-It will be used later to report test items.
+It is obligatory for report test items under this launch and will be used later.

 ## Start root(suite) item